ryansolid/component-register/README.md

 )
 ```

 These props map to both element[propName] and an attribute prop-name.
+Alternatively you can initialize props with an object which has properties value (default value), notify (fire an event on change, for 2 way binding libraries), and attribute (if you want to name the attribute for the prop differently than the default).

 You can register a callback handler via:

 ### element.addPropertyChangedCallback(fn)